ypang6/pswpswpsw.github.io/_posts/2018-09-28-note-coefficient.md

 ---
-title: 'Can we use coefficient of determinant for nonlinear regression?'
+title: 'Can we use coefficient of determination for nonlinear regression?'
 date: 2018-09-27
 excerpt: 'A conjecture that justify the use of R^2.'
 permalink: /posts/2018/09/blog-post-note-coefficient-determinant-nonlinear-regression/